Why Amazon Says It Won't Be Taking on the Big Banks Anytime Soon

 With Facebook announcing plans to launch Libra, a cryptocurrency, we appear to be entering in a new era of big tech wading into major financial undertakings.

 So, should we expect a significant move from Amazon on that front?
-Perhaps a digital currency of it’s own—or a push to compete with the big banks by offering other types of financial products?
+Perhaps a digital currency of its own—or a push to compete with the big banks by offering other types of financial products?

-Not anytime soon, said Patrick Gauthier, Vice President of Amazon Pay, speaking at Fortune‘s inaugural Brainstorm Finance conference in Montauk, N.Y. on Wednesday.
+Not anytime soon, said Patrick Gauthier, vice president of Amazon Pay, speaking at Fortune‘s inaugural Brainstorm Finance conference in Montauk, N.Y. on Wednesday.

 “At Amazon, we don’t really deal in the speculative,” he said.
 Instead, the company lets data—of which it has quite a bit—drive its decision making about new products.
-“We always start from an identified need that we have the capacity solve,” Gauthier added.
+“We always start from an identified need that we have the capacity to solve,” Gauthier added.
 Another requirement: the solution must have the ability to scale.

 “The fact that we can build something doesn’t mean that we should,” he told the crowd.